Would you ask someone to marry you after one date?

 5. Not developing a content marketing strategy with direction

 The final content marketing mistake that businesses make is getting trigger happy.
 Content marketing without a strategy is like firing a gun into the distance without a target.
+Start with choosing the tools that work for you, whether it's a photo editing app for creating visual content, or a solid content management system to host blog posts.
+Utilise analytics software that gives you accurate benchmarking data as well.
 You need to be able to measure what you’re doing, to see what’s been effective, what hasn’t and tweak from there.
 You also want to ensure that your content marketing strategy is aligned with your business goals and targeted to the audience who will be most likely to become your loyal customers.
 Content marketing is a time consuming (and sometimes costly) process—make every post count.